 If you go for a propane-powered heater, it means you have a propane tank connected to your heater or heaters at all times.
 The best part about a propane-based system is that it is very easy to set up; perhaps the easiest.
 However, do bear in mind that propane does not burn as cleanly as natural gas, so ventilation of exhaust fumes becomes all the more important with propane-powered water heaters; not that it should be neglected with natural gas powered systems.
 If it is all the same to you, then going for the natural gas-powered tankless water heater is a better option out of the two as it is both, more environmentally friendly as well as cheaper in the long run.

 With these water heaters, bigger is always better.
 If you go for a large whole house tankless water heater, you will have more room to simultaneously distribute the hot water supply.
 It will also heat the water much more quickly, and the temperature difference between input water and output supply will be greater.
-If you are however looking for a top-rated portable or RV tankless water heater then we have a guide for those here.
+If, however, you’re looking for a top-rated portable or RV tankless water heater then we have a guide for those here.

-However, larger water heaters will also cause greater energy costs per unit volume of water heated since they use higher power exchange to heat water.
-At the same time, the heated water will run less than it would if it was smaller.
+Larger tankless water heaters cause greater energy costs per unit volume of water heated since they use higher power exchange to heat water.
+At the same time, the hot water will run less than it would if it was smaller.

-With a small family with moderate usage, a normally sized heater will adequate, however, if the family size is larger, you may need to go for a larger heater so that it distributes hot water easier.
-Similarly, if your household has a high demand for activities that are carried out simultaneously, you may opt for a larger option simply because the volume of water needed can be supplied by a larger heater.
+With a small family with moderate usage, a normally sized heater will be adequate, however, if the family size is larger, you may need to go for a larger heater.
+Similarly, if your household will be drawing from several points simultaneously, you may opt for a larger option simply because the volume of water needed can be supplied by a larger heater.

 If you live in a cold region where snow days are common you may have to go for a larger heater regardless of house size because the incoming water will be near freezing temperature.
 Whereas, a smaller heater for the same family in a warmer climate will be fine.